Maths

 The concept of mathematics is an amazing achievement of humankind.
 It has provided us with an insight and explanation into the way the world works, helped us to develop technology and medicine and is worthy of study as a subject in its own right.
 Within the field of mathematics, you can find beauty as well as logic, chaos as well as structure and poetry as well as science.

-No matter whom you are; there is a strand of mathematics that could inspire, excite and challenge you as you seek to make your contribution to the world – either within mathematics itself or used as an application within a separate field.
+No matter who you are, there is a strand of mathematics that could inspire, excite and challenge you as you seek to make your contribution to the world – either within mathematics itself or used as an application within a separate field.

 The study of mathematics will develop you as a person, helping you to improve your analytical, communication and problem-solving skills – each very desirable in the working world.

-At key stage 3, pupils build on their knowledge from primary school covering the 5 areas of the mathematical syllabus – number, proportion, algebra, geometry and statistics.
-At TWS we use a range of textbooks from Collins Maths Frameworking (3rd edition) to support the learning of the pupils.
+At key stage 3, pupils build on their knowledge from primary school, covering the 5 areas of the mathematical syllabus – number, proportion, algebra, geometry and statistics.

-Events and challenges such as the National Junior Maths Challenge by UKMT are a regular feature in the mathematical calendar.
+Events and challenges such as the National Junior Maths Challenge by UKMT and the Trust Maths Challenge are a regular feature in the mathematical calendar.

 “Out of all my subjects, maths is the subject I feel most confident in.
 I feel the teacher ‘gets me’ and understands how to help me achieve my best.
 The class is friendly and everyone supports and helps each other."
 David - Year 11.

 At key stage 4, pupils continue on their maths journey with the added emphasis on real world maths.
-It is important that pupils not only understand the abstract mathematical concepts and how that they can be used in a real world context to solve problems.
-At TWS we use a range of textbooks from Collins GCSE Maths to support the learning of the pupils.
+It is important that pupils not only understand the abstract mathematical concepts but how they can be used in a real world context to solve problems.